adambiltcliffe/codex/readme.md

 Checking players' specs when starting game
-Starting with right cards in codex, command zone and deck Correctly report gaining 0 gold from workers in upkeep Requirement for tech buildings to play units
+Starting with right cards in codex, command zone and deck Requirement for tech buildings to play units
 Blademaster: other units have swift strike
 Blademaster: after it dies, other units lose swift strike